Zafar-Lab/Margaret/README.md

 ## Overview

----
-`MARGARET` is a computational tool for **Trajectory Inference** i.e. for inferring trajectories underlying biological developmental processes like cell-differentiation.
+MARGARET is a computational tool for **Trajectory Inference** i.e. for inferring trajectories underlying biological developmental processes like cell-differentiation.
 More specifically:

 1. `MARGARET` utilizes a deep unsupervised metric learning-based approach for inferring low-dimensional cellular embeddings and cluster assignments at a single-cell (sc) level from omics-type data (e.g. transcriptomics (scRNA-seq), proteomics (CITE-seq), among many others)